pks7205/Credit-Card-Approval-Prediction/README.md

 Credit card companies need to assess whether a customer is creditworthy before approving a credit card application.
 Automating this process using machine learning can save time and reduce human error.
 This project aims to build a predictive model that can accurately determine the approval status of credit card applications based on applicant information.

 ## Dataset:
-The dataset used in this project is the "Credit Card Approval" dataset, which contains various features about the applicants, such as age, income, employment status, and existing credit histor,
+The dataset used in this project is the "Credit Card Approval" dataset, which contains various features about the applicants, such as Gender, Annual income, employment status, and occupation so on ,

 * Features name: (Credit_Card.csv)